Military Police Complaints Commission of Canada

 The Military Police Complaints Commission of Canada (MPCC) is a civilian, quasi-judicial oversight agency that operates at arm’s length from the Government of Canada.
 The Commission reviews and investigates complaints concerning military police conduct and investigates allegations of interference in military police investigations.
 It reports its findings and makes recommendations directly to the military police and national defence leadership.
 As a federal institution, it is part of the Defence portfolio for reporting purposes.

-The 2020 Annual Report was tabled in Parliament today by the Honourable Harjit Sajjan, Minister of National Defence.
+The 2022 Annual Report was tabled in Parliament by the Honourable Anita Anand, Minister of National Defence.

 Services and information